LassoSoft/LassoGuide/lasso_guide_source/operations/images-media.rst

 Serving Files via HTTP
 ----------------------

-Lasso can also be used to serve image and multimedia files rather than merely referencing them by path.
+Lasso can also be used to serve image and media files rather than merely referencing them by path.
 Files are served through Lasso using the `web_response->sendFile` method or a combination of the `web_response->replaceHeader` method and `web_response->includeBytes` method.